Selling England by the Pound: Critical reception and legacy

 Hackett has said the album is his favourite Genesis record, and was happy with his extensive contributions to it.
 In 2017, he explained, "It was an important watershed album for the band, and it was at the beginning of us struggling to find gigs in the States.
 If we could get into a club somewhere, wherever it was, that was good news for us at that time.
 A young, struggling band, but with an album that was due to become a classic in time."
 Banks and Rutherford have had mixed feelings, saying there are a lot of high points but also some lows.
 Charisma owner Tony Stratton Smith was disappointed with the album, which he thought contained too many instrumental sections.
 Band friend and former roadie Richard Macphail thought the power of Genesis live had not been captured on record properly until Burns started to work with them and that by the time of Selling England, the group had acquired better equipment.
 Biographer Robin Platts wrote that "There were enough magic moments and inspired jam sessions to produce such enduring compositions".

 Selling England by the Pound has been praised by other songwriters and musicians.
 Rush drummer Neil Peart has said: "I think Selling England by the Pound is an enduring masterpiece of drumming.
 Beautiful drumming, lovely sound, and the arrangements, I think they really nailed the best of what that band as an entity could have done with that album."
 Fish, solo artist and former lead singer of Marillion, has called it "the definitive Genesis album", praised its "emotive" quality, said the wordplay was "one of the things that became quite an influence on me – the games within the lyrics" and concluded it "took a whole jump forward and was the album that really got me into Genesis".
+Trey Anastasio of the band Phish called the album his all time favorite from Genesis when he inducted the band into the Rock & Roll Hall of Fame in 2010.
 According to Hackett, John Lennon said he liked the album during a radio interview, which the band took great encouragement from.
 Swedish guitarist Yngwie Malmsteen also cites the album as a major influence.
+However, no record of this interview has been found to date.
+Toto guitarist Steve Lukather called the album a "desert-island record", praising the performances of Gabriel and Collins while calling the guitar playing by Hackett "virtuosic."
 In an interview, Robert Pollard of Guided by Voices said that "Selling England by the Pound is one of my top 10 records of all time" and that "Genesis with Peter Gabriel might be my biggest influence."